Easy Pinto Bean Spread and Dip for Sandwiches and Snacks

 Step 4

 Season with vinegar and salt, taste to adjust with more of each until the bean dip tastes addictive.
-Don’t be shy with the vinegar as it really brightens up this bean spread.
+Don’t be shy with the vinegar—it really brightens up the flavor.

 Step 5